berndhartzer/tanda-hackathon-17/README.md

 2. Update the `serverless.yml` file

   You need to provide an AWS Security Group id and Key Pair name.
-To make it easy to update these I define them under `environment` in the `serverless.yml` file.
+To make it easy to update these I define them under `environment` as `SEC_GROUP_ID` and `SSH_KEY` respectively, in the `serverless.yml` file.

   The Security Group id is used to allow SSH access on port 22 for the created EC2 instances.